 PenFed Promise Visa Card

 It's a pretty safe bet to stick by the military during a global pandemic.
-Pentagon Federal has been catering to military families with low interest rate cards with absolutely no fees.
-You don't even have to be in the Armed Forces to qualify.
-Just make a donation to one of PenFed's allied non-profit organizations supporting our troops.
+Pentagon Federal Credit Union has been catering to military families with low interest rate cards with no fees.
+You don't even have to be in the Armed Forces to qualify for membership to the credit union.
+Anyone can establish membership status by joining the National Military Family Association or Voices for America's Troops with a low one-time fee.
 You'd better support our troops if they're fending off wave after wave of the undead at the city limits.

 Escape by Discover Card

-Editors note: This limited time offer has expired.
+Editor's note: This offer has expired and is no longer available.
 We couldn't make a list of the best zombie survival credit cards without including a card that actually says "Escape" in giant letters, right on the front.
 Discover's customer service team wins awards every year, because they're just the kind of people who would still show up for work in the midst of a zombie attack.

 One final note of caution.
 If you're bitten by a zombie, don't go running up your credit card bill before you lose consciousness.
 We've written plenty of articles about zombie debt collectors.
 We'd rather not start writing about zombie-hunting debt collectors.